Advice for parents on the rise of viral fight videos online

 Social media is great for celebrating moments from your life – everything from mucking about with friends and keeping in touch with family to filming your cat being cute.

 But it can also capture the darker moments – those that you wish you'd never become involved in.
 Sadly, some children have found themselves caught up in violence, such as a street fight, or being bullied by a group of people, and it being captured on camera, shared online and then going viral.

-There have been reports recently of a violent craze sweeping across Liverpool, where pupils film each other fighting and send the videos to Instagram accounts devoted to showing images and videos of the fights.
+Other pupils willingly film each other fighting and upload the videos to social media accounts devoted to showing images and videos of the fights.
 It’s even been referred to as ‘Fight Club for children’.

-Before social media, rumours of fights may have spread across a school year group, or maybe even a whole school, but young people’s permanent social connectedness means more people can become involved more quickly.
+Before social media, rumours of fights may have spread across a school year group, or maybe even a whole school, but now, more people can become involved more quickly.
 And it can help people plan and organise these sort of ‘events’ or activities.

 What can parents do?